The Small Grants Fund is now closed and will reopen for applications from Monday 1 April 2019.

 We understand that sometimes the smallest changes can make the biggest difference to a patient’s time in hospital, be it a more relaxing waiting area, better equipment, activities to improve wellbeing or better access to information.
 The Small Grants Fund provides funding for bright ideas to support staff in improving the patient experience across the Trust’s five hospitals.

-Members of Trust staff can apply for projects to improve patient care in their ward, department or across the Trust, and also towards staff amenities where appropriate.
+Trust staff can apply for projects to improve patient care in their ward, department or across the Trust, and towards staff amenities where appropriate.

 Applications must be submitted via our online grants management system, Flexigrant.
 We do not accept hard-copy applications.
 Please click here to access the online application form.

 You can apply at any time between 1 April and 28 February each year.

 As the Small Grants Fund is competitive, funding requests below £2,000 are usually assessed within two weeks of submission.

 Application deadline (third Friday of the following months):

 May - decision meeting mid-June; applicants notified by end of June